Uwawin0813/EDATT-or-Emotion-Driven-Art-Turing-Test/README.md

 - **Jürgen Schmidhuber (2003)** – Proposed the self-referential Gödel Machine, capable of rewriting its own code under proof-based conditions
 - **Jenny Zhang et al. (2025)** – The Darwin Gödel Machine, a practical AI that self-modifies code based on benchmark performance

-DISCLAIMER:
+DISCLAIMER OF MY OWN PERSONAL:
+I'm a 15-year-old electronics and AI enthusiast from Indonesia.
+I built my own budget PC for Python and C++ learning.
+EDATT was born from my curiosity about AI, emotions, consciousness, and art.
+This project wouldn’t exist without ChatGPT helping me research and clean my explanations.

 I was curios about the current AI and Bio tecnology combine in the current industry right now si I wander in alot of websites like dozens, then I wanted to ask more about it so I got to ChatGPT and activated the website mode (its basically force ChatGPT to search deeper for more accurate informations in dozens of websites as well but faster) and I ask tons of scenarios about the current industry and protocol and I ask about bunch of it and ask it to ChatGPT if its exist or not and most of them are exist so I know about it but I don't expect I made my own Turing Method method I guess?? then I told ChatGPT to shorter it out to be more simple because I made a very ling sentences before and use chatgpt to simplify it so my informations wont seperated.
+Yeah for analysis

 The beggining, I was basically ask something like "Hmm wait i got an idea, so AI aets generate steal or copyright taking it from online...